 The Feasibility Study consisted of steady state (power flow) and short-circuit analyses.
-The power flow analyses were performed using two power flow models developed for GI-2016-27, both of which are based on the WECC 2021 heavy summer (2021HS) base case.
+The power flow analyses were performed using two power flow models developed for GI-2017-11, both of which are based on the WECC 2021 heavy summer (2021HS) base case.
 The two power flow models are:

-- Benchmark Case which models the planned 2021 transmission system prior to the GI-2016-27 interconnection (i.e. Before GI-2016-27 case). - Study Case that also models the 640 MW output of the proposed GI-2016-27 interconnection (i.e. After GI-2016-27 case).
+- Benchmark Case which models the planned 2021 transmission system prior to the GI-2017-11 interconnection (i.e. Before GI-2017-11 case). - Study Case that also models the 500 MW output of the proposed GI-2017-11 interconnection (i.e. After GI-2017-11 case).

 Studies for GI-2016-3 demonstrated that the Pawnee - Daniels Park (P-DP) 345 kV project1 is the network upgrade needed to deliver the 600 MW output of GI-2016-3 to the PSCo system.
-Therefore, the P-DP project was included in the power flow and short-circuit models developed for GI-2016-27.
+Therefore, the P-DP project was included in the power flow and short-circuit models developed for GI-2017-11.
 The P-DP project is a PSCo planned transmission project for which the Colorado Public Utility Commission (CPUC) has approved a Certificate of Public Convenience and Necessity (CPCN) and has a target in-service date of October 31, 2019.

-Power flow analysis performed for this Feasibility Study shows that the additional 640 MW generation injection into Missile Site Substation may cause two thermal overloads: (1) the Greenwood - Monaco - Leetsdale 230 kV line following the loss of Smoky Hill - Leetsdale 230 kV line; and (2) the Leetsdale - Monroe 230 kV underground line following the loss of the Daniels Park - Arapahoe 230 kV line.
+Power flow analysis performed for this Feasibility Study shows that the additional 500 MW generation injection into Missile Site Substation may cause a thermal overload of the Greenwood - Monaco 230 kV line following the loss of Smoky Hill - Leetsdale 230 kV line.
 The power flow analysis results are provided in Table A.1 in the Appendix (see page 14).